DecloudNodesLab/declab/guides/cloudmos.md

 <p align="center"><img src="https://user-images.githubusercontent.com/23629420/179998220-473b42ec-144f-4bff-b640-801fc727983b.png"</p>

 Great!
 It looks like you deployed the game to Akash Network!
 But you need something more than a game?
-Then go to the section describing the functionality of ***Cloudmos(Akashlytics)*** =)
+Then go to the section describing the functionality of ***console Akash*** =)

 ___